Latest News

 Power trading tools, such as LSEG Workspace, allow analysts to monitor the forecasts of temperatures, peak loads and power supply from major generation sources.

-LSEG's latest weather models predict that temperatures in the ERCOT region will average 82 degrees Fahrenheit through May 16.
-This is approximately 7 degrees or 9% higher than the long-term mean.
+The latest weather forecasts tracked by LSEG predict that temperatures in the ERCOT will average around 82 Fahrenheit (28 Celsius) from May 16 to June 30, which is approximately 7 degrees or 9% higher than the long-term mean.

 Power demand models predict an increase in the system load between May 12 and 16.

-The weather-based models of power demand deployed by LSEG predict that the power demand from May 12 to May 16 will be approximately 30% higher than the current power load.
+LSEG's average weather-based models of power demand predict that the power demand from May 12 to May 16 will be approximately 30% higher than the current power load.

 Analysts can track the evolution of the power generation mix at ERCOT in the next few days as a response to the increase in electricity demand.